MHAN001/INFO6205_334/Genetic Algorithm Project With Report/README.md

-#            Evolution using Genetic Algorithm made by Xu Han && Lin Xu
+# Mock evolution using Genetic Algorithm made by Xu Han && Lin Xu
 ##  This project is aim to figure out how to find the target individual by using genetic algorithm as well as tracing every Generation's best chromosome and current chromosome, try to understand how the evolution in the real world work.
 By check function value we can find that the difference between best and current.

 ##  Steps of the genetic Algorithm: